kyberdrb/Linux_tutorials/ARCH_INSTALLATION_GUIDE.md

 ## Enable hardware acceleration for graphics

 Smoother video playback, less strain on CPU, more strain on GPU.
-Instead of the CPU doing the rendering, the rendering is offloaded to the GPU
+Instead of the CPU doing the rendering, the rendering is offloaded to the GPU.

+	sudo pacman -S libva lib32-libva

+---

+**For Intel GPUs**

 Hardware acceleration for Intel graphics for my new laptop.
 I preffer `intel-media-driver` before `libva-intel-driver` because `intel-media-driver` supports newer platforms and is updated more often.
+Intel uses VAAPI to offload rendering and decoding to the graphics processor.

     sudo pacman -S intel-media-driver

+Package `intel-media-driver` doesn't have its 32-bit `lib32-intel-media-driver` alternative.

-Maybe, in the future I will experiment with the alternative drivers [`intel-hybrid-codec-driver`](https://aur.archlinux.org/packages/intel-hybrid-codec-driver/) in order to enable hardware acceleration for [VP8 and VP9 acceleration](https://wiki.archlinux.org/index.php/Hardware_video_acceleration#Intel).
+Maybe, in the future I will experiment with the alternative drivers like the older [`libva-intel-driver`](https://archlinux.org/packages/extra/x86_64/libva-intel-driver/)/[`lib32-libva-intel-driver`](https://archlinux.org/packages/multilib/x86_64/lib32-libva-intel-driver/) without VP8 and VP9 acceleration and relying only on MP4 format encoded with AVC/H264 codecs for hardware acceleration
+or
+to extend hardware acceleration support for VP8 and VP9 codecs install [`libva-intel-driver-hybrid`](https://aur.archlinux.org/packages/libva-intel-driver-hybrid/) which installs as a dependency the [`intel-hybrid-codec-driver`](https://aur.archlinux.org/packages/intel-hybrid-codec-driver/) [referenced in the Arch Wiki](https://wiki.archlinux.org/index.php/Hardware_video_acceleration#Intel), but [in the comment section of `intel-hybrid-codec-driver` _randomgeek78_ recommend to use the `libva-intel-driver-hybrid`](https://aur.archlinux.org/packages/intel-hybrid-codec-driver/#comment-765336) package instead, as it also wraps up the `intel-hybrid-codec-driver` as a dependency.
+`libva-intel-driver-hybrid` conflicts with the vanilla `libva-intel-driver` Both of these packages doesn't have their 32-bit `lib32-libva-intel-driver-hybrid` / `lib32-intel-hybrid-codec-driver` alternative.

+---

-For AMD/ATI GPUs or AMD APUs:
+**For AMD/ATI GPUs or AMD APUs:**

     libva-mesa-driver lib32-libva-mesa-driver mesa-vdpau lib32-mesa-vdpau

-This activates VAAPI hardware acceleration for Intel GPU.
+This activates VAAPI and VDPAU hardware acceleration for AMD/API GPU.

+---

 According to [VA-API drivers supported formats table](https://wiki.archlinux.org/index.php/Hardware_video_acceleration#VA-API_drivers) we can see that the MPEG4 format is not supported for hardware acceleration.
 But we can still try to force it.
 Open the file with environment variables